You can change a workspace’s settings after creation. Workspace settings are separated into several pages.

 The Console UI experience is the traditional Terraform experience, where live text logging is streamed in real time to the UI.
 This experience most closely emulates the CLI output.

 Note: Your workspace must be configured to use a Terraform version of 1.0.5 or higher for the Structured Run Output experience to be fully supported.
 Workspaces running versions from 0.15.2 may see partial functionality.
 Workspaces running versions below 0.15.2 will default to the "Console UI" experience regardless of the User Interface setting.

 Important: Unlike other settings, locks can also be managed by users with permission to lock and unlock the workspace.
 (More about permissions.)

 If you need to prevent Terraform runs for any reason, you can lock a workspace.
-This prevents users with permission to queue plans from manually queueing runs, prevents automatic runs due to changes to the backing VCS repo, and prevents the creation of runs via the API.
+This prevents all applies (and many kinds of plans) from proceeding, and affects runs created via UI, CLI, API, and automated systems.
 To enable runs again, a user must unlock the workspace.

 Locking a workspace also restricts state uploads.
 In order to upload state, the workspace must be locked by the user who is uploading state.

 Users with permission to lock and unlock a workspace can't unlock a workspace which was locked by another user.
 Users with admin access to a workspace can force unlock a workspace even if another user has locked it.

 Locks are managed with a single "Lock/Unlock/Force unlock